Escalator or Lift Injury Compensation Claims

 At worst a lift may fall down the lift shaft.

 Escalators should be fitted with an emergency stop mechanism, triggered when clothing or limbs or fingers become caught in its teeth.
 If this fails, a person's limb could be pulled into the escalator.

 If escalator stairs have become slippery, users may sustain injury through falling.

 Sudden stops in either lifts or on escalators may also lead to injuries through falls.

-It is important to report the incident to any staff or the owner at the time.
+It is essential to report the incident to any staff or the owner at the time.
 Where an accident book is available, the incident should be recorded.
-The names and addresses of any witnesses to the accident should also be documented and photographs of the area where the accident happened should be taken if possible.
+The names and addresses of any witnesses to the accident should also be documented, and photographs of the area where the accident happened should be taken if possible.